 Page one of the November 2006 issue.
 This photo of me was taken in the forest in Ohshima, on the path to the ancient style rice straw hut.
 The way the embroidery on the dress echoes the curve of the ferns is a tribute to the superb designer’s eye of the photographer.
 His name is Hiroshi.

 Page two.
 Behind the writing is an illustration from Living on the Earth of a girl awakening at dawn at her mountain encampment to the sound of a bird calling.
 She sits up nude in her sleeping bag, wherein her lover still snores.
 It’s got to be one of the most evocative drawings in the book.

 Page four.
 Again, the graphic designer for the article has chosen one of the other most evocative drawings from Living on the Earth – the title page image of a young man and woman dancing on a hilltop under a moonlit sky while a dog dances beside them.
 I’m looking very serious in the photo at Koki’s house.
 I’m probably discussing politics.
 I wish I could read the article!
 I wanted to get it translated for my blog, but, mercy, it’s 5 to 15 cents per character, which adds up to hundreds of dollars!
-Kikuchi-san (“Kick” is his screen name) sweetly featured my new jazz CD in a sidebar, while echoing the image of ecstatic dancing in nature by moonlight.
+Kikuchi-san (“Kick” is his screen name) sweetly featured my new jazz CD in a sidebar, with its cover art that echoes the image of ecstatic dancing in nature by moonlight.